F5Networks/f5-aci-servicecenter/docs/rest_api.rst

 |             | 4.
 Search for vnsRtEPgDefToLIf, and use the tDn property of that entry for lIfCtxDn                                            |                                                                                                                                                         |
 +-------------+--------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+

-The other way to retreive the values is to call the getldevinfo.json API and use the returned values for lif, lIfCtxDn, ldev and use them as input parameters in the L2-L3 Stitching APIs.
+The other way to retrieve the values is to call the getldevinfo.json API and use the returned values for lif, lIfCtxDn, ldev and use them as input parameters in the L2-L3 Stitching APIs.